What is GYROTONIC® Exercise ?

 Gyrotonic (from “gyro,” meaning spiral and “tonic” meaning to tone or invigorate) also referred to as the

 GYROTONIC® Method or GYROTONIC® Exercise is an original and unique movement method that addresses and exercises the entire body along with the mind.
 Developed by Hungarian born Juliu Horvath, a former dancer and gymnast, Gyrotonic exercises embrace key principles also found in swimming, dance, yoga, and Thai Chi.
-Stretching, strengthening, lengthening, spiraling, energizing and invigorating are all words used to describe Gyrotonic movement patterns. improving movement efficiency, increasing range of motion and flexibility, creating a supple spine, increasing joint stability, improving agility, opening energy pathways, stimulating the nervous system and creating deep internal strength by allowing the body to move beyond its current limitations.
+Stretching, strengthening, lengthening, spiraling, energizing and invigorating are all words used to describe Gyrotonic movement patterns.
+These movement patterns improve movement efficiency, increase range of motion and flexibility, create a supple spine, increase joint stability, improve agility, open energy pathways, stimulate the nervous system and create deep internal strength by allowing the body to move beyond its current limitations.
 The Gyrotonic method is unique from all other exercise methods in that it opens and elongates the joints allowing the body to move through its full, natural range of motion in a supported manner without jarring or compression of any sort.
 Gyrotonic exercise allows those who practice it to strengthen movement, not a muscle, but rather the body's ability to move wholistically.
 Carefully choreographed circular and three-dimensional movements make up a Gyrotonic program.

 -- Angela Crowley, a Gyrotonic master teacher, trainer and exercise spa owner in Coral Gables, Florida.